 Program providers are to ensure that all DHP activities conform to the State regulations/guidelines and any subsequent State issued policy.

 There are a limited number of people in this population that qualify for other programs with comprehensive services to prepare them for economic stability.
-Approximately 26% of DHP participants received Minnesota Family Investment Program (MFIP/SNAP) services and approximately one percent received Workforce Innovation and Opportunity Act (WIOA) or (Federal mandated Adult Jobs and Training) services.
+Approximately 26% of DHP participants receive Minnesota Family Investment Program (MFIP/SNAP) services and approximately one percent receive Workforce Innovation and Opportunity Act (WIOA) or (Federal mandated Adult Jobs and Training) services.

 The program serves many participants who have no children in the home.
 This is one reason they may not qualify for such programs as MFIP/SNAP.